recidive/prana/readme.md

   // The list hook allow you to alter every item on the system they get listed.
   list: function(type, items, callback) {
     // Add a property to all types.
-You can use type to act only on certain
+You can use type to act only on items of a
-    // items of a certain type.
+    // specific type.
     for (var itemKey in items) {
       items[itemKey].property = 'value';
     }